benmanns/http-source-connector/README.md

 # Fluvio HTTP Inbound Connector

+**Note: This is the non-upstreamable branch of Benjamin Manns's fork of the Fluvio HTTP Inbound Connector, which is deployed as benmanns/http-source.
+Ideally, any runtime changes here will be merged back into the upstream InfinyOn repository.**

 Read HTTP Responses given input HTTP request configuration options and produce them to Fluvio topics.